jumpstartTriage/jumpstartTriage.github.io/README.md

 2. Create a .md file under the naming convention; yyyy-mm-dd-name-of-post.md.
    * This website uses markdown for it's post format.
 Google markdown for formatting guidelines.
 3. Put this code snippet on the top:
+   * This is YAML, which is REQUIRED for Jekyll to process the post as a post.
 ```
 ---
 layout: post